Papua New Guinea

 Australia has no Bill of Rights thus has no constitutional guarantee to have the freedoms that Americans take for granted.

 There are three main reasons for why Australia has no Bill of Rights.
 The first is that when the Australian Constitution was being written at the end of the 19th century, Australian authorities were very concerned about the threat of revolution.
-They didn’t want to give Australians the right to assemble, protest, criticise governments, carry weapons, or deny themselves the power to search members of the public.
+They didn’t want to give Australians the right to assemble, protest, criticise governments, carry weapons, nor did they want to deny themselves the power to search members of the public.

 Thirdly, contemporary activist movements to have a Bill of Rights inserted into the Constitution have usually been conceived in opposition to the “average” Australian.
 In short, instead of wanting a Bill of Rights to protect the average Australian, they want a Bill of Rights to protect others from the average Australian.
 It is very much an attitude of a prison warden and perhaps illustrates the strong penal legacy that survives in Australia today.
 Not surprisingly, the average Australian is concerned about introducing a set of laws that are to be designed and interpreted by people who are hostile to them.
 Although the average Australian might not trust politicians, at least politicians need to answer to the electorate whereas judges only need to answer to themselves.
 Ironically, less laws can actually mean more freedom when those designing, interpreting and enforcing laws do so with a totalitarian mindset.